ShravyaRS/Protein-structure-prediction-/README.md

 ## 📂 Files in This Repository
 - `8WIX.pdb` → Protein structure file
 - `protein_structure.py` → Python script for PDB analysis
 - `README.md` → Project documentation

+## 📜 License
+This project is for educational purposes only.